Raphe Malik

-Raphe Malik, born Laurence Mazel (November 1, 1948 in Cambridge, Massachusetts – March 8, 2006 in Guilford, Vermont) was an American jazz trumpeter.
+Raphe Malik (born as Laurence Mazel; November 1, 1948, in Cambridge, Massachusetts – March 8, 2006, in Guilford, Vermont) was an American jazz trumpeter.

 Career

-Malik studied at the University of Massachusetts (1966–70), then moved to Paris, where he played with Frank Wright and members of the Art Ensemble of Chicago.
+Malik studied at the University of Massachusetts (1966–1970), then moved to Paris, where he played with Frank Wright and members of the Art Ensemble of Chicago.
 After returning to Ohio, he began working with Cecil Taylor in the mid-1970s, including at Carnegie Hall and for tours of Europe.
 He and Taylor collaborated through much of the 1970s and 1980s.
 In 1976, Malik performed in a production of Adrienne Kennedy's A Rat's Mass directed by Cecil Taylor at La MaMa Experimental Theatre Club in the East Village of Manhattan.
 Musicians Rashid Bakr, Andy Bey, Karen Borca, David S. Ware, and Jimmy Lyons also performed in the production.
 Taylor's production combined the original script with a chorus of orchestrated voices used as instruments.

 In the 1990s, Malik recorded several albums as a leader, and played with Dennis Warren in the Full Metal Revolutionary Jazz Ensemble.